One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 Enjoy the sunset at SkyBar

-With the bulk of a day spent haggling, walking and sightseeing, I’d say you’ve earned a little downtime.
+With the bulk of a day spent haggling, walking, and sightseeing, I’d say you’ve earned a little downtime.
 In a city sprinkled with epic views like KL, there’s no better way to do it than to chill out at a rooftop bar.

 There are plenty of rooftop bars in Kuala Lumpur.
-One of most acclaimed is SkyBar.
+One of the most acclaimed is SkyBar.
 The bar is located on the 33rd floor of the Traders Hotel in KLCC.

 SkyBar @ Traders Hotel

 Another option for unfettered Kuala Lumpur city views is the Heli Lounge Bar.
-The bar is situated on the 34th floor of Menara BH Building on a helipad.
+The bar is situated on the 34th floor of the Menara BH Building on a helipad.
 This popular spot features wonderful 360-degree vistas of the Petronas Towers and KL Menara Tower with zero hindrance.

 Shop & dine in Bukit Bintang

 Snagging world-class panoramas has surely resurged your appetite, no?
 If so, fire up your legs for the short walk south to Bukit Bintang.
-The neighbourhood is one of the coolest areas in KL.
+The neighborhood is one of the coolest areas in KL.
 It bursts with local & international restaurants, classy bars, and trendy boutiques & shopping malls.

 Monorail Bukit Bintang